High Liner earnings dropped in 2023 amid “challenging” market conditions

 High Liner Foods saw an increase in sales volume but a drop in gross profit and adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) in 2023 as challenging market conditions and a supply glut early in the year shrank margins.

-The company reported in its FY-2023 results that its sales volume reached 257 million pounds, a 2.4 percent, or 6.1 million pound, increase over the 250.9 million pounds it sold in the same period of 2022.
-Total sales value in FY2023 reached USD 1.08 billion (EUR 998 million), up by USD 10.6 million (EUR 9.8 million), or 1 percent compared to the prior year.
+The company reported in its FY 2023 results that its sales volume reached 257 million pounds, marking a 2.4 percent, or 6.1-million-pound, increase over the 250.9 million pounds it sold in the same period of 2022.
+Total sales value in FY 2023 reached USD 1.08 billion (EUR 998 million), which was an increase of USD 10.6 million (EUR 9.8 million), or 1 percent, year over year.

-"While our Q4 results were below the potential of our business due to the ongoing challenges posed by the macro-economic environment, we are confident that the underlying fundamentals of our business, and our strategy, remain sound,” High Liner CEO President and CEO Paul Jewer said.
+"While our Q4 results were below the potential of our business due to the ongoing challenges posed by the macroeconomic environment, we are confident that the underlying fundamentals of our business, and our strategy, remain sound,” High Liner President and CEO Paul Jewer said.

 Subscribe